intel1337/kubernetes-server-vitals/README.md

 ## Disclaimer

-This is a personal learning/portfolio project built to practice Kubernetes, Docker, NestJS and Next.js.
+This is a personal learning project built to practice Kubernetes, Docker, NestJS and Next.js.
 It is **not production-ready**:

 - No security audit has been performed.
 - Example configs in this repo (passwords, secrets, tokens) are placeholders — never reuse them, and never commit real credentials.